 Baby oil is an excellent alternative for a makeup remover.
 It helps dissolve makeup and buildup from the skin.
 Massage a thin layer of the baby oil on your face for a few minutes and wipe it away with a cotton washcloth.
 Follow up with a facewash to wash away all the residue.

 Baby oil contains vitamin E which has multiple rejuvenating and restorative properties.
 It is suitable for the hydration and treatment of cracked heels.
 However, you need to warm the oil for maximum benefits.
 Use it either as a daily foot moisturizer or for a home pedicure.
 Apply the baby oil to your feet after a shower and before going to bed at night.

 Baby oil gives your skin a distinct shine and leaves it moisturized and smooth.
 It could be a great substitute for shaving cream.
 Using baby oil as shaving cream can also protect your skin from bumps and cuts from the razor.

 - May Work As Under-Eye Gel

-You also could use baby oil as under-eye gel.
-Take a few drops of baby oil in your hand and gently massage the area with your fingers for 1-2 minutes.
+You also could use baby oil as an under-eye gel.
+Take a few drops of the soothing oil in your hand and gently massage the area with your fingers for 1-2 minutes.
 Wipe the excess oil with a tissue.

 While baby oil has important skin benefits, can you use it on your face?